Culinary nutrition in practice:

 I have been searching - for years!! - for someone like you to develop your Food School, and I’m so excited to learn from you!

-— Current Cooking Class Blueprint Student
+— Previous Cooking Class Blueprint Student

-This program is about integration
+This program is about integration and evolution

 Culinary Nutrition in Practice is designed for RDs who don’t want to abandon what they know but rather want to expand how they apply it.